Buildings

 UNC Charlotte has certified the design and construction of 11 buildings (here is the current list) using two systems.
 Leadership in Energy and Environmental Design (LEED) is a certification from the US Green Building Council.
 There are four levels in LEED: certified, silver, gold, and platinum.
 Green Globes is a certification from the Green Building Initiative.
 There are four levels in Green Globes, designated by increasing numbers.
 The current practice is to pursue a LEED Gold rating for all new construction and major renovation projects that are larger than 20,000 square feet.

-Since the first award in 2009, the University has certified the design and construction of 72% of eligible building space based on square feet.
-For large (>40,000 square feet) buildings constructed in this era, the University has sought and received certification for 11 of 14 new buildings and 78% of eligible constructed space.
+Since the first award in 2009, the university has certified the design and construction of 72% of eligible building space based on square feet.
+For large (>40,000 square feet) buildings constructed in this era, the university has sought and received certification for 11 of 14 new buildings and 78% of eligible constructed space.

 ENERGY AND WATER CONSERVATION